 Albanian law applies the principle of worldwide taxation.
 Resident entities are taxed on all sources of income in and outside the territory of Albania, while non-resident entities are taxed on income generated only in the territory of Albania.

-The CIT rate in Albania is 15%.
+The corporate income tax (CIT) rate in Albania is 15%.
 CIT is assessed on the taxable profits calculated as taxable income less deductible expenses.

-Taxpayers with annual turnover up to ALL 5 million are exempt from CIT, whereas taxpayers with annual turnover from ALL 5 million to ALL 14 million are subject to a reduced CIT rate of 5%.
+Taxpayers with annual turnover up to 5 million Albanian lek (ALL) are exempt from CIT, whereas taxpayers with annual turnover from ALL 5 million to ALL 14 million are subject to a reduced CIT rate of 5%.
 Other taxpayers with annual turnover greater than ALL 14 million are subject to a 15% CIT rate.

 However, taxpayers whose activity is software production and development are subject to a 5% CIT.
 Similarly, taxpayers whose activity is based on agricultural co-operation and those whose activity is certified as 'agro tourism', in accordance with the respective laws, are subject to a 5% CIT.